 The General Data Protection Regulation (GDPR) is a new law that will replace the Data Protection Act 1998 and will apply in the UK from May 25th 2018.
 Although compliance cannot be enforced solely by IS systems, there is no doubt that the fundraising software and CRM systems which charities use should be able to help organisations manage their compliance needs.

 In May 2017, I therefore approached the UK charity sector’s leading software suppliers and asked them the following: “What are you doing to advise your clients on how they should use your system(s) to manage their GDPR requirements?
 Are you developing or planning to develop any specific functionality?”

-The list below contain the current responses I have received; more are expected and I will update this page as I receive them.
+The list below contain the responses I have received.

 Understanding that our customers need to be ready by May 2018, Access has been delivering awareness seminars and webinars about the impact of GDPR on NFP CRM since October 2016.
 We launched the GDPR Resource hub on our website last month, where visitors will find white paper resources including: A Guide to GDPR, a 5 step plan and a checklist to becoming GDPR compliant.